 Causes of Gynecomastia

 Gynecomastia occurs as a result of imbalance or irregularity of testosterone and estrogen hormones.
-Gynecomastia may occur if the amount of testosterone in the body decreases and the amount of estrogen increases.
+It may occur if the amount of testosterone in the body decreases and the amount of estrogen increases.
 Hormonal changes have many different causes.
 Some of these changes are natural.
 Some people may not have a medical condition that causes these changes.
-However, in some cases, a discomfort can cause gynecomastia.
-Some medications can also cause gynecomastia.
+However, in some cases, a discomfort can cause it.
+Some medications can also cause it.
 Some of these drugs are:

 • Some antibiotics,